Understanding the Concept of Web3.0—Decentralized Internet

 Now, in early 2020, the promise of Web 3.0 is not merely theoretical.
 Blockchain technology, along with AI, ML, and Big Data, is evolving much faster than expected.
 We already have functional decentralized internet platforms such as Blockcstack.
 Furthermore, we have several DApps such as OpenBazaar, Graphite Docs, and so on.

-Although low-scalability, among other factors, is a major challenge that hinders the mainstreaming of blockchain technology, and thus, of Web 3.0, big names such as IBM and Ethereum are already on track to developing “solutions” for the same.
+Low-scalability, among other factors, is a major challenge that hinders the mainstreaming of blockchain technology.
+Thus, of Web 3.0, big names such as IBM and Ethereum are already on track to developing “solutions” for the same.
 And, as pilot projects are increasingly rolling out and tasking success, investments are also flowing into the DWeb market.

 In all, the advent of a decentralized internet controlled by sovereign users appears to be more imminent than not.